hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

 * `direction` -
   (Optional)
   Direction of traffic to which this firewall applies; default is INGRESS.
-Note: For INGRESS traffic, it is NOT supported to specify destinationRanges; For EGRESS traffic, it is NOT supported to specify `source_ranges` OR `source_tags`.
-For INGRESS traffic, one of `source_ranges`, `source_tags` or `source_service_accounts` is required.
+Note: For INGRESS traffic, one of `source_ranges`, `source_tags` or `source_service_accounts` is required.
   Possible values are: `INGRESS`, `EGRESS`.